6 tips for an effective mid-year financial check-up

 It’s your financial halftime – use it wisely.

-In football, each team retreats to their respective locker room during halftime to get some much-needed rest, gear adjustments and changeouts – and most importantly adapt their strategy for the second half of the game.
+In basketball and football, each team retreats to their respective locker room during halftime to get some much-needed rest, make adjustments and regroup – and most importantly adapt their strategy for the second half of the game.

 So too when it comes to your finances, you should use your “halftime” mid-year review wisely.
 But if you’re like most people, you’re probably not even conducting one.
 Here are six tips on how to get started and what to focus on during this time of the year.